corrode/corrode.github.io/content/blog/ugly/index.md

 }
 ```

-I've seen way worse, but I would agree that this code looks quite ugly.
+Let's be clear: this is terrifying code with many footguns.
+And yet, people use it as an excuse to call Rust an ugly language and give up on it.

-However, I would argue that it's not because of the syntax, but rather the semantics
+However, I would argue that it's not because of Rust's syntax, but rather
-and that there are way more ergonomic solutions in Rust.
+because there are way more ergonomic solutions in Rust.
+Typically, better semantics lead to easier to read syntax in Rust.
+If you feel like you're fighting the language (not just its borrow-checker!),
+then there's a chance that the language is trying to tell you that you're working against it.

-Immediately, one can make out a few red flags:
+Immediately, one can make out a few red flags from the code above:
 - The code is littered with `unwrap()` calls
-- The code uses a sentinel value for empty values
 - Manual indexing into arrays
 - Lifetime annotations -- a sign of premature optimization
 - Cryptic variable names

 It is safe to say that the code is not idiomatic Rust.

+Okay, but how can we do better?